pixelpusher/Button/readme.md

 * De-bouncing.
 Mechanical buttons physically vibrate - bounce - when they are first pressed or released.
 This creates spurious state changes that need to be filtered or "de-bounced".
 * Support for pull-up or pull-down configurations.
+  * A pull-up button is normally tied to ground with a 10k resistor.
+When pressed, it connects to positive.
+  * A pull-down button is normally tied to positive with a 10k resistor.
+    When pressed, it connects to ground.

-	Button button(12, Button::PULL_DOWN);
+	Button button(12, Button::PULL_UP);

-* Queries for press, down, and held.
+* Queries for 'press', 'down', and 'held'.
 Queries are checked after the `process()` method is called.

-	* 'press()' is true when a button is first pressed down.
+	* `press()` is true when a button is first pressed down.
-	* 'isDown()' returns true if the button is down.
+	* `isDown()` returns true if the button is down.
 (When a button is initially pressed both 'press' and 'isDown' will return true.
 Subsequent queries to a down button result in 'press' false and `isDown` true.)
-	* 'held()' is true if the button has hit the holdThreshold in this loop.
+	* `held()` is true if the button has hit the holdThreshold in this loop.

 * Callacks for press, hold, release, and click.
 Callbacks are called from the `process()` method.
 Callbacks are generally easier for more